-The Daytona 500 is the most prestigious NASCAR race of the year – and it is one of the most unpredictable for wagering nationwide, including Florida sports betting.
+Saturday’s Coke Zero Sugar 400 at Daytona International Raceway ends the 26-race regular season for the NASCAR Cup Series – and it is one of the most unpredictable races for wagering nationwide, including Florida sports betting.

 That’s because cars at Daytona International Speedway run in huge, high-speed packs, where one slip can cause 10 or 15 or even 20 cars to wreck all at once.
-Upsets are often the order of the day in the Daytona 5000 and that means some drivers who go in as favorites wind up disappointed, or with a damaged race car.
+Upsets are often the order of the day at the 2.5-mile superspeedway – some drivers who go in as favorites wind up disappointed, or with a damaged race car.

-At Florida.Bet.com, we wanted to know which drivers have the worst average finishing position in Daytona superspeedway races (both the 500 and the 400-mile summer race).
+At Florida.Bet.com, we wanted to know which drivers have the worst average finishing position in Daytona superspeedway races (both the season-opening Daytona 500 and the 400-mile summer race).
 Here’s what we found:

 Biggest Gap Between Starting And Finishing Spots At Daytona